worldwide-asset-exchange/wax-labs-ui/docs/proposals.md

 ### Set Reviewer

-Once a proposal is submitted, the WAX Labs admin can assign deliverables to any account that is present in the WaxLabs Contract for review.
+Once a proposal is submitted, the WAX Labs admin can assign it to any one account that is present in the WaxLabs Contract for review.
 The assigned reviewer must have a WaxLabs profile.

 This action can be executed by using the `setReviewer` function: